Best active speakers Buying Guide: Welcome to What Hi-Fi?'s guide to the best active speakers you can buy in 2020.

 There's no wireless connectivity, just RCA or balanced XLR inputs for connecting your source components.
 But they do feature adjustable controls for bass and treble, so you can fine-tune the sound to suit your room.
 Power comes from a dedicated 50W class A/B power amplifier module for each drive unit.

 Sonically, they're very impressive.
 There's plenty of body in the mid-range, delicate control in the treble and bags of rhythm to get your head nodding.
+They also have a keen sense of punch and drive, the timing is spot on, and the dynamic range subtle yet extensive.
 At this price, you'd be hard-pressed to find separates to match this performance.

 For speakers so small, they have an impressively panoramic soundstage, and they stay sounding clean even at high volumes.
-The low-end also packs plenty of weight, while the timing remains spot-on whatever you throw at them.
-Compact, versatile, great sounding... these speakers have it all.
+The low-end also packs plenty of weight, while the timing remains unflinching no matter how complex a track you challenge them with.
+Compact, versatile, great sounding... who says you can't have it all?
+And from a pair of speakers that don't dominate the room, too.
+Pull up a chair, because wherever you sit it'll sound fantastic.

 Read the full review: Dynaudio XEO 10